 NFL-101 is indeed a product with global impact and market potential.
 According to the WHO, there are more than one billion smokers worldwide, 80% of them living in developing countries.
 The manufacturing cost of NFL-101 is low enough to be affordable for all patients, be it out-of-pocket, reimbursed by public or private insurance schemes or sponsored by charities.

-Smoking kills 6-7 million people every year.
+Smoking kills 7-8 million people every year.
 90% of cases of lung cancer come from smoking.
 NFL-101 could improve quit rates significantly over the standard of care and could facilitate quit attempts through successful reduce-to-quit approaches and relapses management, this alone or in association with nicotine replacement therapy or varenicline.
 NFL-101 could make e-cigarettes effective for total cessation of burnt tobacco consumption at 12 months.
-An exploratory study in pot smokers willing to quit will also be conducted upon funding, an emergency with the liberalization of recreational cannabis consumption.
+An exploratory study in pot smokers who mix tobacco and cannabis, and who want to quit could also be conducted upon funding, an emergency with the liberalization of recreational cannabis consumption.

 199 rue Hélène Boucher, 34170 Montpellier, France